planetary-social/CircularShift/README.md

 As you can easily verify, the result is exactly the same.

+## Performance Considerations

+Swift is an [optimizing compiler](https://en.wikipedia.org/wiki/Optimizing_compiler), which in a nutshell means it is actively trying to minimize the size of generated machine code in order to achieve faster execution times.
+In a _perfect world_, the most obvious implementation (like this one) should be effectively compiled down to equivalent of the  `ROL` and `ROR` instructions, whenever the target architecture supports them, thus ensuring the maximum performance.

+That said, there's no guarantee of such optimization taking place.
+Nevertheless, no steps have been taken to optimize this implementation manually, i.e. by bridging C or ASM variants into Swift.
+The reason is simple: good optimizing compiler *must* optimize this sort of trivial code correctly in order to be a good optimizing compiler, otherwise what's the point?
+In other words, why bother using an optimizing compiler, if at the end of the day we're forced to get our hands dirty writing explicit assembly instructions?

+If you notice the resulting machine code (compiled in release mode) is not being optimized correctly, do not hesitate to let the Swift development team know by [reporting a bug](https://swift.org/contributing/#reporting-bugs), unless you know for sure it happens because of our mistake, then please [let us know](https://github.com/planetary-social/CircularShift/issues) instead.

 ## Acknowledgements

 - Cover photo by [shade jay](https://unsplash.com/@shadejay) on [Unsplash](https://unsplash.com/photos/COr3Mvxs4Po).